evans-gn/Freshmen-year-python/README.md

 - Weight Converter - A program that converts weight between kilograms and pounds
 - Mad Libs - A fun fill in the blank story game using user input
+- Temperature Converter - A program that converts temperature between Celsius and Fahrenheit